Infineon/arduino-xensiv-pas-gas-sensor/docs/lib-install.rst

 ---------------

 In order to install the library via the Arduino library manager open the Arduino IDE and open the library manager from the menu *Tools > Manage Libraries*.
-Enter the library name ``XENSIV PAS GAS`` and press the *INSTALL* button as soon as the tool found the library.
+Enter the library name ``XENSIV PAS Gas Sensors`` and press the *INSTALL* button as soon as the tool found the library.

 .ZIP Library Installation
 -------------------------